groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.4 (2022-07-21) =
+* FIXED Missing replacement code for chat message
+* FIXED Chat message not being added to Groundhogg custom field `hollerbox_chat_message`
+* FIXED Chat message not being sent with Webhook or Zapier

 = 2.0.3 (2022-07-14) =
 * FIXED Popups not showing after cookie consent was agreed to